DoiiarX/PyQt-Figma-Designer/readme.md

    python pyqtfd-gui.py
    ```

 2. In the "Create project" tab input the path to an empty directory where the project will be created.
+Click the "Create project" button to create the project.
    ![GUI Screenshot](images/screenshot_gui_v4_0.png)

-3. Switch to the "Download" tab, input your Figma personal access token
+3. Switch to the "Download" tab, input your Figma personal access token and the Figma file URL.
+Click the "Download" button to download the Figma file.
    ![GUI Screenshot](images/screenshot_gui_v4_1.png)

 4. Switch to the "Compile" tab and click the "Compile" button to generate the PyQt6 code.